Category:

 Legal analytics has become an important part of how professionals work, especially when contracts drive most of a company’s activity.

-With artificial intelligence now part of daily legal operations, teams can move past manual reviews and slow reporting toward faster, more confident decisions.
+With artificial intelligence now part of daily legal operations, you can move past manual reviews and slow reporting toward faster, more confident decisions.

 Aline takes that even further.
 It’s built specifically for contracts, combining drafting, negotiation, signing, and AI-powered reporting in a single platform.